Explore the region ...

 LORNE SCULPTURE BIENNALE

 The stunning Lorne foreshore will become the picturesque pedestal for the Lorne Sculpture Biennale, a vibrant festival of art and events celebrating the best of Australian and International sculpture.
-‘Landfall’ is devoted to global issues of nature and endangerment, artists will play with the open-ended term ‘Landfall’ and explore the intersection of nature, humanity and art.

 You wont find the typical High St shops in Lorne.
 Our Blunt umbrellas were sourced locally.
 Wander along Mountjoy Parade and experience the unique offerings.
 You might find yourself a gift to take home.
-Some of our favourites include Tastes Lifestyle, Vic & Bert, La Sirena, Flying Fishes, Midi Boutique, Beach House Gifts & Deluxe.
+Some of our favourites include Tastes Lifestyle, Vic & Bert, Wolf Whistle, La Sirena, Flying Fishes, Midi Boutique, Beach House Gifts & Deluxe.

 Live Wire Park